Corporate Legal Services Tel (213) 739-8287 Fax (213) 480-7724 October 21, 2016

 CALIFORNIA ASSOCIATION OF REALTORS® Member Legal Services 525 South Virgil Avenue Los Angeles, CA 90020

-The information contained herein is believed accurate as of May 28, 2004.
+The information contained herein is believed accurate as of October 21, 2016.
 It is intended to provide general answers to general questions and is not intended as a substitute for individual legal advice.
 Advice in specific situations may differ depending upon a wide variety of factors.
 Therefore, readers with specific legal questions should seek the advice of an attorney.
+Revised by Elizabeth Miller-Bougdanos.